ipfs/specs/RFC/0000-gateway-redirects.md

 For performance reasons this proposal does not include forced redirect support (i.e. redirect rules that are evaluated even if the `from` path exists).
 In other word, redirect logic will be evaluated if and only if the requested path does not exist.
 If the requested path exists, we won't even check for the existence of the `_redirects` file.

-If a `_redirects` file exists but is unable to be processed, perhaps not even parsing correctly, errors will be returned to the user viewing the site via the Subdomain Gateway.
+If a `_redirects` file exists but is unable to be processed, perhaps not even parsing correctly, errors will be returned to the user viewing the site via the Gateway.

 ## Test fixtures